 - rerun the calculations with alternative assumptions about tax year, tax rates, etc.

 - modify the input variables, either to obtain alternative scenarios, or to adjust any assumptions we may have made to make them more appropriate for a particular research context.

 To facilitate this, we have included an additional set of files that contain all the variables used in the derivations.

-The RAND HRS Tax Calculations 2000 – 2014 (v1) come in eight separate files for the years 2000, 2002, 2004, 2006, 2008, 2010, 2012, and 2014 (early release).
-For confidentiality reasons, the calculations are performed 51 times for each respondent, once for each state.
-Therefore, a respondent who participated in a specific wave of the HRS survey will have 51 records in the associated file.
-Users of the restricted geocodes can select the record that corresponds to the state the respondent lived in at the time of the interview.
+The RAND HRS Tax Calculations 2014 (V2) come in eight separate files for the years 2000, 2002, 2004, 2006, 2008, 2010, 2012, and 2014.
+For confidentiality reasons, the calculations are performed 51 times for each Respondent, once for each state.
+Therefore, a Respondent who participated in a specific wave of the HRS survey will have 51 records in the associated file.
+Users of the restricted geocodes can select the record that corresponds to the state the Respondent lived in at the time of the interview.